scrwdrv/fast-unique-id/README.md

 # fast-unique-id

-fast-unique-id is a super lightweight package written in typescript that allows you generate universal unique identifier (non-standard).
+fast-unique-id is a super lightweight package written in typescript that allows you generate universal unique identifier (non-standard) in 18 characters.

+---

 ## Installation